 Our client’s solicitor detailed the following facts:

-The client was also advised that it can pursue a Creditor’s Statutory Demand based on the judgment order.
-Once a Statutory Demand has been served, the debtor will be given 21 days to either pay the amount set out in the demand, reach a compromise for payment, or file and serve a court application to set aside the Demand.
-If the debtor fails to do one of the above options, the debtor will be presumed insolvent, which the creditor can use as a basis for filing a Wind-up Application.
+The solicitor also advised the client that it can pursue a Creditor’s Statutory Demand based on the judgment order.
+Once the creditor serves a Statutory Demand, the debtor has 21 days to pay.
+The debtor can also compromise for payment or file and serve a court application to set aside the Demand.
+If the debtor fails to do one of the above options, the debtor will be presumed insolvent.
+The creditor can use insolvency as a basis for filing a Wind-up Application.

 Having assessed his options thoroughly, the client proceeded with a Default Judgment.
 Towards the end of September, the solicitor informed the client that the court has allowed the motion and awarded a Default Judgment for $15,361, including costs and interest.
 The judgment was forwarded to the debtor, along with an accompanying final demand for payment foreshadowing further enforcement/liquidation action should payment is not received.

-The debtor offered $300 per month but the client rejected this as it would take over 6 years for the debtor to pay off his debt with this amount, plus the client also wants a good payment of the court fees, costs, and interest.
+The debtor offered $300 per month but the client rejected this as it would take over 6 years for the debtor to pay off his debt with this amount.
+Plus, the client also wants a good payment of the court fees, costs, and interest.
 The debtor did not respond to the Statutory Demand, and the client proceeded with filing a Wind-Up Application.

 There is no definite answer, but Slater Byrne Recoveries believes it will take 6 to 12 months, or even longer, depending on the amount of work the liquidator has to do to recover assets to be auctioned off.